joshrp/IRC-Pipe/README.md

 We issue `/query $USER` if needed.

-We issue `/say $MESSAGE` after processing.
+We issue `/msg ($USER|#$CHANNEL) $MESSAGE` after processing.

-If any of those fail, it will still execute.
-So if we can't join a channel, then the message will just get sent in the active window.
-This is a Bad Thing.

-Even worse: If a user isn't found, the message is just output to the channel.
-Very Bad Thing.
+If the /query or /join fails, due to a non-existent user or restricted channel for example, then the /msg will still send but will just disappear into the ether.

 Take Care.